w3c/wot/charters/wg-2021-extension-plan.md

 8. PR transition in mid-April
 9. REC transition before end of extended charter end of July

-The spec generation schedule is fixed for 6 months.
+The spec generation schedule is fixed for 6 months and the extra 6 months will be used as a buffer for potential addition for the wide reviews and testing.